 This is a three-credit hour course requiring 135 clock hours of student engagement, per the official CUH Credit Hour Policy (as shown above).
 Students enrolled in this course are anticipated to spend on average of 9 hours per week engaged in this course.
-This includes 40 hours of classroom instruction, 16 hours studying for your mid-term and final exams, 1 hour and 15 minutes to complete your mid-term exam, 2 hours to complete your final exam, 38 hours to complete your 3 written assignments, 12 hours to conduct your literature reviews for the 3 written assignments, 14 hours researching and writing your discussion responses, 7.5 hours responding to your peers, and approximately 25.75+ hours of additional class engagement (e.g., assigned readings and videos).
+This includes 24 hours studying for your mid-term and final exams, 1 hour to complete your mid-term exam, 2 hours to complete your final exam, 8 hours to complete your essay assignment, 28 hours to research and complete your capstone paper, 14 hours researching and writing your discussion responses, and approximately 58+ hours of additional class engagement (e.g., assigned readings and videos).
+A disaggregated breakdown of class engagement can be found in your Canvas classroom under Modules.